TIBHannover/open-science-guide-of-guides/README.md

-# Open Science Guides Collection
+# An Open Science Guides Collection

  The Open Science Guide of Guides - Made at the Open Science Lab using Fidus Writer